 The SA will assess whether the:

-- Local School Wellness Policy contains the required elements
+- Local School Wellness Policy contains the required elements.

-- SFA has taken the required steps regarding implementation, transparency, public input and availability
+- SFA has taken the required steps regarding implementation, transparency, public input and availability.

 To evaluate compliance, the SA will review the following:

-- Determine if two annual food safety inspections have been obtained
+- Determine if two annual food safety inspections have been obtained.

-- Confirm the posting of the most recent food safety inspection report at the serving site
+- Confirm the posting of the most recent food safety inspection report at the serving site.

-- Verify compliance with HACCP principles and local and state health standards
+- Verify compliance with HACCP principles and local and state health standards.

-- Check temperature logs to ensure proper recordkeeping
+- Check temperature logs to ensure proper recordkeeping.

-- Examine on-site food storage for dates and condition of foods
+- Examine on‐site food storage for dates and condition of foods.

 Reporting and Recordkeeping

-The SA must determine if reports are submitted, as required, and maintained with other Program records for a period of three years after submission of the final claim for reimbursement for the fiscal year.
+The SA must determine if reports are submitted, as required, and maintained with other Program records for a period of five years after submission of the final claim for reimbursement for the fiscal year.

 School Breakfast Program (SBP) Outreach